alexcoppe/iSeqs/prj/mutect2-split-chr/README.md

 # Somatic variants identification with MuTect 2, bam splitted by chromosome

-A scons based pipeline for mapping somatic variants identification using MuTect2.
-Original BAM files is splitted by chromosome to parallelize the process.
+A scons based pipeline for somatic variants identification in matched tumor-normal pairs using MuTect2.
+Original .BAM files are splitted by chromosome to parallelize the process.

 <img src="mutect2-split-chr.png" width="900px">